hfboyce/tableau_course/_sources/lessons/tableau2.md

 - **Single Value (List):** A full list of all the possible values of the filter as radio buttons but only 1 can be selected at a time.

-- **Multiple Values (List):** Shows all the values in the filter as a list of check boxes where multiple values can be selected.
+- **Multiple Values (List):** Shows all the values in the filter as a list of checkboxes where multiple values can be selected.

 - **Single Value (Dropdown):** Displays the values of the filter in a drop-down list where only a single value can be selected at a time.